The best life is a God First life

 A lot of people get very excited about sports.
 It’s a topic of numerous conversations.
 Seldom am I with a group of men where sports is not immediately part of the conversation or dominates it.

-Many parents rightfully recognize the benefits of raising their children to grasp the positive principles of sports and start them playing very early in life.
-Lifelong friendships build as parents help each other with rides and mutually encourage their children and each other.
+Many parents rightfully recognize the benefits of raising their children to embrace the positive principles of sports and starting them in sports at a very early age.
+Lifelong friendships form as parents help each other with rides and mutually encourage their children and one another.
+As a result, Money, Time, and Schedules are eagerly managed so that parents can support events, practice meets, or games by attending, and the value of teamwork is fortified.

-These bonding moments are excellent training and contribute to building solid friendships and good character in our young adults to help them navigate life.
+Families unite over sports talk, laughs, and jokes, discuss sports greats, sportsmanship, and teamwork, and often spend countless hours watching professional sports together.
+These bonding moments are excellent training and help build solid friendships and good character in our young adults, helping them navigate life.

 Isn’t this precisely how we should prioritize, teach, and share Christ in our lives?

-Shouldn’t our conversations and social media posts include glorifying and sharing the blessings of Christ and showing concern for others?
+Shouldn’t our conversations and social media presence include glorifying and sharing the blessings of Christ, and showing concern for others?

 If we showed our love for God the way we show our love for sports, how would our lives change?